 - Wild yarrow typically grows in dry soil, and prefers full sun like wild carrots.

-- The medicinal weeds usually grow to between one to three feet tall.
+- It typically grows between one to three feet tall.

 - Blooming of wild yarrow begins in the final weeks of spring, and does not end until the middle of fall in most growing regions.